-- · Purchasing card; - Purchase order following the quotation process in accordance with section 2.3.2.2; - · Under contract following a tender process; - Using aggregated purchasing arrangements with other Councils, MAV Procurement, Procurement Australia, Victorian Government, the Construction Suppliers Register or other bodies; and - Other arrangements authorised by the Council or the Chief Executive Officer on a needs basis as required by abnormal circumstances such as emergencies.
+- Purchasing card; - Purchase order following the quotation process in accordance with section 2.3.2.2; - Under contract following a tender process; - Using aggregated purchasing arrangements with other Councils, MAV Procurement, Procurement Australia, Victorian Government, the Construction Suppliers Register or other bodies; and - Other arrangements authorised by the Council or the Chief Executive Officer on a needs basis as required by abnormal circumstances such as emergencies.

-Responsible Organisational Approved 06 December Review 30 June 2023 Division Performance Date 2021 Date 30 June 2023
+WARNING - uncontrolled when printed.
+Page 17 of 42 Responsible Organisational Approved 06 December Review 30 June 2023 Division Performance Date 2021 Date